Offline Supervised Learning V.S. Online Direct Policy Optimization: A Comparative Study and A Unified Training Paradigm for Neural Network-Based Optimal Feedback Control: Experiments

-For both supervised learning and direct policy optimization, Figure~\ref{fig:opt_landscape} displays scaled variations in losses (left), variations of $l_2$ changes in the gradient (middle), and the effective $\beta$-smoothness, the maximum ratio between gradient difference (in $l_2$-norm) and parameter difference (right), as moving in the gradient direction with different $scale$.\footnote{We remark that the valid domain of the $scale$ parameter used in direct policy optimization is considerably smaller compared to supervised learning since the former has a much rougher optimization landscape, as shown in Figure~\ref{fig:opt_landscape}.
-Further details regarding this observation can be found in \appref{\ref{app:exp_details}}.} Our comparisons shed light on the challenges associated with direct policy optimization, particularly its sensitivity to the actual $stepsize$.
-The much higher shaded regions in Figure~\ref{fig:opt_landscape} (left and middle) for the direct policy optimization show its larger sensitivity to the $stepsize$ compared to supervised learning.
+\reviseb{For both supervised learning and direct policy optimization (randomly initialized or pre-trained by supervised learning), Figure~\ref{fig:opt_landscape} displays scaled variations in losses (left), scaled variations of $l_2$ changes in the gradient (middle), and the scaled effective $\beta$-smoothness, the maximum ratio between gradient difference (in $l_2$-norm) and parameter difference (right), as moving in the gradient direction with different $step\_ratio$.\footnote{We remark that the valid domain of the $step\_ratio$ parameter used in direct policy optimization is considerably smaller compared to supervised learning since the former has a much rougher optimization landscape, as shown in Figure~\ref{fig:opt_landscape}.
+Further details regarding this observation can be found in \appref{\ref{app:exp_details}}.} Our comparisons shed light on the challenges associated with direct policy optimization, particularly its sensitivity to the actual $step\_size$.
+The much higher shaded regions in Figure~\ref{fig:opt_landscape} (left and middle) for the direct policy optimization (randomly initialized) show its larger sensitivity to the $step\_size$ compared to supervised learning.
 Furthermore, the effective $\beta$-smoothness, which measures the Lipschitzness of the gradient, demonstrates that the optimization landscape in supervised learning is notably smoother.
-These findings emphasize the challenges faced in direct policy optimization and highlight the advantages of supervised learning, which benefits from a smoother and more manageable optimization landscape.
+Significantly, the metrics for direct policy optimization which is pre-trained by supervised learning, exhibit the smoothest outcomes in the comparison, showing the critical role of proper initialization.
+These findings emphasize the challenges faced in direct policy optimization and highlight the advantages of supervised learning, which benefits from a smoother and more benign optimization landscape.}